HEAVEN:

 In heaven, we will not be

 confined by time or space.
-In fact, time is a dimension created only for us
+In fact, time is a dimension created

-Earthlings.
-In heaven, will not have to wait in line at the airport if we want
+only for us Earthlings.
+In heaven, will not have to wait in

-to visit our cousins across the ocean.
-Rather, we will be able to communicate
+Rather, we will be able to communicate with others freely, without restraint.

-having to type anything.
-J
+but without having to type anything.

 Ever wanted to watch every